-All global graduate students will be issued keys to the Grad Cave, which serves as a lounge where students can meet to discuss topics, work on academic assignments, etc. During the weekdays, the GPA will unlock the room in the morning and will lock the room before leaving for the day.
-If you'd like to use the room after hours, please turn off the lights and make sure the door is closed and locked before you leave.
-There is also a library shelf and mini-fridge available for grad student use.
+All global graduate students will be issued keys to the Grad Cave, which serves as a lounge where students can meet to discuss topics, work on academic assignments, etc. If you'd like to use the room after hours, please turn off the lights and make sure the door is closed and locked before you leave.
+There is also a library shelf and minifridge available for grad student use.
 The Grad Cave is located in SSMS 2005.
 Access on nights and weekends is granted on a conditional basis.
+Talk to the Business Officer to get 24/7 building access.
 Misuse of the grad cave, including using it to sleep (power naps are fine - as long as others are free to talk while you nap), or failing to clean up after yourself, could result in the loss of this privilege.